ralna/hmat_lib/docs/source/theory/hodlr_theory.rst

 :math:`{}^{i,j}\Sigma_{r',r'} << {}^{i,j}\Sigma_{0,0}` for :math:`r' < r`):

 .. image:: img/svd3.svg
+   :alt: Diagram illustrating an even more truncated SVD.
+Uses the previous
+         diagram, but the diagonal of sigma only extends a tenth of the way, after which it appears as a very faint line.
+The lines through the U and V transpose are now placed at a tenth of the matrices.

 Then, we can discard all the insignificant singular values and truncate the :math:`{}^{i,j}U` and :math:`{}^{i,j}V^T` matrices, keeping only a small